Tutorial: Building Your First Question Answering App

 Screenshot of a webpage with a selection of pipeline templates for question-answering (QA) systems.
 The page is divided into sections with categories such as 'Recommended', 'Document Search', 'Basic QA', among others.
 The 'Basic QA' section is highlighted with a red notification bubble indicating '1'.
 There are two templates visible in detail: 'Extractive Question Answering' and 'Extractive Question Answering (German)', both described as search mechanisms for answers based on semantic similarity to the questions.
 Two options, 'View Details' and 'Use Template', are available for each template.
 The interface has a clean, professional look with a color scheme of blues, whites, and reds for notifications

 3. Type Jazz_English_QA as the pipeline name and click Create Pipeline.
-You're redirected to Pipeline Builder, where you can view and edit your indexing and query pipelines.
+You're redirected to Pipeline Builder, where you can view and edit your pipeline.

-4. Click Deploy.
-This triggers indexing and prepares your pipeline for a search.
+5. Click Save and then Deploy.
+This triggers indexing and prepares your pipeline for search.
 The pipeline status is now Deploying.

 The pipeline details page showing the Jazz English QA pipeline with the status deploying.

-5. Wait until the pipeline status changes to Indexed.
+6. Wait until the pipeline status changes to Deployed.

-Result: You created and deployed a pipeline.
-Your pipeline status is Indexed, and it's ready for use.
+Result: You created and deployed a pipeline that uses a standard index.
+Your pipeline status is Deployed, and it's ready for use.
 Your pipeline is at the development service level.
 We recommend you test it before setting it to the production service level.

 Test Your Pipeline